-When renovating a building to achieve net zero energy, it is important to clearly state the net zero energy goals (such as a specific energy use intensity, MMBtu/sf), and identify key stakeholders early in the process, including future occupants and operators.
-During the value engineering phase of the project, an advocate for the net zero energy design elements needs to be present to communicate the impact of design modifications on the net zero energy goal.
-Throughout the design stages it is important that the energy model is updated to reflect the impact of design modifications to the estimated annual source energy use and how that might impact the renewable energy systems' design and size.
+When designing a net zero energy building, it is important to incorporate the design elements and strategies from the beginning of the design process.
+This can be achieved by clearly laying out the net zero energy goals of the building (such as a specific energy use intensity, MMBtu/sf), specifying net zero energy technologies and systems at the initial design charrette, and integrating net zero elements with other aspects of the design such that they are achieving multiple goals.
+It is also important to bring stakeholders to the table at the beginning of the design process, including future occupants and operators, to ensure everyone is in agreement on the net zero energy design elements needs to be present and can communicate the impact of design modifications on the net zero energy goal.
+Throughout the design stages, it is is important that the energy model is updated to reflect the impact of design modifications to the estimated annual source energy use and how that might impact the renewable energy systems design and size.